SLPs KNOW BEST

-SLPs are the professionals that spent many years studying language and cognition; and although children develop at their own pace, SLPs know exactly which milestones should be reached by a specific age.
+Speech language therapists (SLTs) are the professionals that spent many years studying language and cognition; and although children develop at their own pace, SLTs know exactly which milestones should be reached by a specific age.
 When these milestones are not reached, this can be a cause for concern that only a trained professional can evaluate.
-Therefore, no age is too early to meet with a SLP for an evaluation of your child’s language skills in order to decide if an intervention plan is needed.
+Therefore, no age is too early to meet with a SLT for an evaluation of your child’s language skills in order to decide if an intervention plan is needed.

 Because expressive language delay, is a symptom found in many conditions, children who are slow to talk are a heterogeneous group.
-Language delay is often secondary to another disorder (for example, hearing loss, autism spectrum disorder, neurological disorder) (Whitehurst and Fischel, 1994).
-Therefore, a language evaluation early on, other than identify at risk children for language delays or disorders it can serve an important public health function by identifying children whose expressive delay is secondary to another disorder.
+Language delay is often secondary to another disorder (for example, hearing loss, autism spectrum disorder, or a neurological disorder) (Whitehurst and Fischel, 1994).
+Therefore, a language evaluation early on, other than identifying at risk children for language delays or disorders, it can also serve an important public health function by identifying children whose expressive delay is secondary to another disorder.

-The SLP will take into consideration all the information gathered from the evaluation in order to decide the best course of action for the client.
+The SLT will take into consideration all the information gathered from the evaluation, in order to decide the best course of action for the individual.

 References: